logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 Restoring archived logs allows you to see your data in its original detail, so you can investigate events in Kibana that are older than your plan’s retention period.

+Capacity for restore accounts is given free of charge.
+Restore accounts not count against your daily log capacity.
+{:.info-box.tip}

 #### To restore and view archived logs

 **Before you begin, you'll need**: